Programs

 The WDA Foundation is not responsible for delayed shipments.

-We strongly encourage grant recipients to submit photos from the event/program with their follow-up report.
-The submitting organization must have a copy of a signed photo consent form on record.
+must have a copy of a signed photo consent form on record.

 Contact